gogradle/gogradle/README.md

     mode = 'REPRODUCIBLE'

     // The golang version to use.
 See https://golang.org/dl/
-    // If not specified, the latest table version is used goVersion = '1.7.1'
+    // If not specified, the latest stable version is used goVersion = '1.7.1'

     // Default value is "go".
 Modify this when go is not in $PATH